rhasrie82/MacroApp/README.md

 This application demonstrates a full stack application with a front end implemented with HTML/CSS and elements and the backend implemented with React.

-The user may enter any burger name to add it to the menu.
-This also adds the new burger entry into the MySQL database.
-The initial burger entry is added as *available* on the menu and placed on the left side of the screen.
-The user may then eat any burger by clicking on it, which moves it into the adjacent column and updates its status accordingly in the database.
+The user may enter their Food Intake info.
+This also adds the info to the Mongo database.
+The user can view their info at a later time to track their eating habits.
+There is also an additional option to make a shopping list so the user doesn't over shop.
 ## Demo

 The demo of MacroApp can be found [here]().